 A young monk once asked the wise tea master Lao Cha:

-– Sensei, how come such honey-sweet wonderfully aromatic tea that smells like gardenia flowers, is called “Duck Shit Oolong”???
+– Shifu, how come such honey-sweet wonderfully aromatic tea that smells like gardenia flowers, is called “Duck Shit Oolong”???

 – Sometimes no good things bear nice names, sometimes things are vice versa.
 Look deeper and beyond the surface if you want to find real treasure.

-The tale of Duck Shit Oolong Tea tells us exactly how special it is.
-In fact, so special that farmers would spread lies about their precious tea so that others wouldn't be tempted to steal it.
-The soil on which the tea trees grow has a distinct yellowish-brown color.
+The tale of Duck Shit Oolong Tea tells us how special it is.
+So special that farmers would create fables about their precious tea so that others wouldn't try to steal it.
+Indeed, the soil on which the tea trees grow has a distinct yellowish-brown color.
 Thus, the farmers would tell outsiders that this color came from all the duck shit in the soil, hoping to dissuade interest.
-For better or for worse, these lies may not have worked as well as the farmers hoped.
-Soon enough word about the aromatic Dan Cong Oolong which grows from duck shit had spread far and wide, provoking much interest to try this special tea that leaves such a pleasant lingering honey-sweetness.
+For better or worse, these little fables may not have worked as well as the farmers hoped.
+Soon enough, a word about the aromatic Dan Cong Oolong that grew from duck shit had spread far and wide, provoking much interest in trying this rare tea that leaves such a pleasant lingering honey-sweetness.

-The famous Ya Shi Xiang Phoenix Dan Cong Oolong tea is often compared to Tie Guan Yin, the 'Iron Goddess', since both of these teas have a very prominent fragrance.
-However, the "Duck Shit" Phoenix Dan Cong oolong is a more balanced tea, in which the fragrance doesn't dominate the taste.
+The famous Ya Shi Xiang Phoenix Dan Cong Oolong tea often draws comparisons to Tie Guan Yin, the "Iron Goddess", since both of these teas have a very prominent fragrance.
+However, the Ya Shi Xiang is a more balanced tea, in which the aroma doesn't dominate the taste.

-When brewing this oolong we recommend using zisha gaiwan and zisha teacups together with aroma cups, to extract the full taste and aroma out of this remarkable tea.
+When brewing this oolong we recommend using zisha teacups together with aroma cups, to extract the full taste and aroma of this remarkable tea.